iburzynski/jambhala/README.md

   - A preconfigured VS Codium editor is included, allowing you to start coding immediately (you can still use your editor of choice if preferred).

 💎 #2: **Minimize contract boilerplate**
-  - `PlutusTx.Prelude` is enabled as prelude project-wide by default via mixin
+  - Jambhala uses a custom `Prelude` module which includes both the `PlutusTx.Prelude` and common Haskell items .
+    - No need to use `NoImplicitPrelude` pragma, manually import `PlutusTx.Prelude` and Haskell's prelude
+    - No need to use `hiding` clauses or qualified imports to avoid nameclashes: `PlutusTx` versions of functions that clash with their Haskell counterparts are prefixed with `p` (for prefix functions) and `#` (for infix operators)
-  - Certain common Haskell language extensions are enabled by default
+  - The amount of required language extensions for Plutus development are significantly reduced, and commonly required extensions are enabled by default.
-  - Common Plutus and Haskell types and functions are re-exported from their respective modules by `Jambhala.Plutus` and `Jambhala.Haskell`, so you don't need to keep track of messy import boilerplate.
-You can always import Plutus or Haskell modules explicitly if we prefer.
+  - Common Plutustypes and functions are re-exported from their respective modules by `Jambhala.Plutus`, so you don't need to keep track of messy import boilerplate.
+You can always import Plutus modules explicitly if you prefer.
-  - `Jambhala.Utils` provides common utility functions which are consumed by the `jamb` CLI, to avoid contract clutter.
+  - `Jambhala.Utils` provides common utility functions to avoid contract clutter.

 💎 #3: **Perform common `cardano-cli` and Plutus tasks with simple commands**
   - Jambhala includes **[Cardano CLI Guru](https://github.com/iburzynski/cardano-cli-guru)**, which provides utility scripts for common `cardano-cli` tasks that can be run as terminal commands.